davidedrago0007/AdversarialBanditwithKnapsacksandPredictions/README.md

-# Adversarial Bandit with Knapsacks
+# Adversarial Bandit with Knapsacks and Predictions

 This project implements the experimental analysis of the paper "Bandits with Knapsacks and Predictions".